rnd-team-dev/plotoptix/README.rst

 Development path
 ================

 This is an early version.
-There are some important features not available yet, eg. AI denoiser or even ticks and labels on plot axes.
+There are some important features not available yet, eg. ticks and labels on plot axes.

 PlotOptiX is basically an interface to RnD.SharpOptiX library which we are developing and using in our Studio.
 RnD.SharpOptiX offers much more functionality than it is now available through PlotOptiX.
 We'll progressively add more to PlotOptiX if there is interest in